 In 3 % of the cases, the dealer has no blackjack and you win 1.5 units (a 3:2 payout).

-If you work out these contingencies, you will find that your blackjack hand is worth about 1.04 units.
-So if you bet $10, the expected long-term profit of your blackjack hand, at least if the dealer's up card is an ace, is $10.40.
-Is it any wonder that casinos are eager for you to take Even Money and settle for $10 every time?
+If you calculate these contingencies, you'll find that your blackjack hand is worth about 1.04 units.
+So if you bet $10, the expected long-term profit on your blackjack hand, at least if the dealer's up card is an ace, is $10.40.
+Is it any wonder that casinos are eager for you to take even money and settle for $10 every time?

-The casinos are not sneaky, of course.
+The casinos are not being sneaky, of course.
 They are simply clever.
-They have to make money to survive, and so they get their money back.
+They need to make money in order to survive, and that's why they get their money.
 Rules like these have a tiny blackjack house advantage that helps them win.